ncatlab/nlab-content/pages/747.md

 The global model structures on simplicial presheaves are all [[left proper model categories|left]] and [[right proper model categories]].
-Since left [[Bousfield localization of model categories]] preserves left properness (as discussed there), the local model structures are also left proper.
+Since left [[Bousfield localization of model categories]] preserves left properness (as discussed [there](Bousfield+localization+of+model+categories#ExistenceForLeftProperCombinatorialSimplicialModelCategories)), all local model structures on simplicial presheaves are also left proper.

 But the local model structures are not in general right proper anymore.
+A sufficient condition for them to be right proper is given in the following Prop. \ref{StalkwiseWeakEquivalencesImpliesRightProperness}.

+The injective local model structures which are right proper are [[locally cartesian closed model categories]] and [[presentable (infinity,1)-category|present]] [[locally cartesian closed (infinity,1)-categories]] (by the discussion [there](locally+cartesian+closed+infinity,1-category#PresentationTheorem)).

 +-- {: .num_prop #OverSiteWithEnoughPointsWeakEquivalencesDetectedOnStalks}
 ###### Proposition